AliNaki/Text-Reader/README.md

 ### Prerequisites

 You need to have Python pyttsx3 library  and Flask installed on your system.
-You can install Flask using pip:
+You can install Flask and pyttsx3 library using pip:

 ```bash
 pip install Flask